dimzachar/capstone_mlzoomcamp/README.md

 * Script `lambda-function.py` for predictions.
 The script is formatted for deployment on Amazon Web Services' Lambda.
 * `notebook.ipynb` a Jupyter Notebook with the data analysis and models
 * Script `test.py` for testing
+* test.json where you can copy any json event to test
 * Script `train.py`
   * Training the final model
 * Instructions for Production deployment